tensorflow/community/rfcs/20230720-unbound-saved-model.md

 ###### Database or Query-compatible format (SQL, SSTable)

-- Could be used for storing GraphDef, but not sure if this path is worth exploring
+- Could be used for storing `GraphDef`, but not sure if this path is worth exploring

 ###### Home-brewed format [.tf]

 - We have to write our own encoder and decoder
 - Efficiency, performance, compatibility are on us
 - Homemade format can target versioning.
 Proto doesn't have versions.
-Differences in schema are handled automatically by proto encoding/decoding logic, it's easy to edit schema without bumping up any versions [GraphDef mitigates this by using a bot that updates the version every day].
+Differences in schema are handled automatically by proto encoding/decoding logic, it's easy to edit schema without bumping up any versions [`GraphDef` mitigates this by using a bot that updates the version every day].
 Differences in the representation are handled programmatically, leading to legacy code floating around to handle older serialized models.
 - Can exceed 2GB as needed

 #### Related Discussions and Solutions